Stocks regain much of the ground they lost a day earlier

 Investors are looking for whatever clues they can get to better gauge the continued trajectory of the economic recovery.
 Everything from comments from the Federal Reserve to outlooks from companies and economic data are being used to get a clearer picture of what the economy might look like throughout the rest of this year and into 2022.

 Wall Street is also in the midst of earnings reporting season.
-IBM rose 1.9% after the company reported better than expected revenue and profits, helped by its cloud computing business.
-Hospital operator HCA Healthcare jumped 14.4% after handily beating Wall Street’s second-quarter profit and revenue forecasts.
+IBM rose 1.5% after the company reported better than expected revenue and profits, helped by its cloud computing business.
+Hospital operator HCA Healthcare jumped 14.4% for the biggest gain in the S&P 500 after handily beating Wall Street’s second-quarter profit and revenue forecasts.

-Paint and coatings maker PPG Industries fell 4.7% after its second-quarter profit fell short of analysts' forecasts and it faces supply chain issues and higher raw materials prices.
+Paint and coatings maker PPG Industries fell 4.4% for the biggest decline in the S&P 500 after its second-quarter profit fell short of analysts' forecasts and it faces supply chain issues and higher raw materials prices.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.